Are holidays already over for you too? Avoid the stress of coming back to work with these tips:

 However, it is not just a purely physical aspect: it would also be wise to start exercising your mind days before arriving at the office.
 For example, are you a graphic designer?
 Pick up some old personal projects you left in the pipeline because you were busy!
 Or open a blank sheet in Illustrator and let your imagination flow!
 You can also focus on hobbies that you have been leaving aside, such as that guitar you were given years ago, or the sewing machine you bought on that second-hand app.

-Plan well both your holidays and the return to the office.
-If you have a month of vacation for example, we suggest you to divide it in fortnights instead of taking the whole month.
+Plan well both your holidays and your return to the office.
+If you have a month of holiday, for example, we suggest you divide it into fortnights instead of taking the whole month.
 Otherwise, you may lose a bit of perspective.

 Something that happens often is that you come back to work with a predisposition to a negative and self-indulgent attitude.
 But September shouldn’t only imply going back to the routine: as we said before, it can be a meaningful month!
 That’s why the engine of that change should be you.
 Do you feel like joining kizomba classes?
 Do you have your bike collecting dust?
 It could be a good moment to go for it!